ptrNine/hash-collision-analyzer/README.md

 Calling without parameters show list of available hash functions.

 # Building
 hash-collision-analyzer tested on Linux Mint 19 with g++ 8.2.0 and clang-7.
-Required C++17 for building.
+C++17 is required.
 Also hash-collision-analyzer depends on [libcuckoo](https://github.com/efficient/libcuckoo) (used for finding hash collisions in multiple threads).